|

 prevailing Collective Consciousness (Society) of the past

-2,000 years has managed to successfully create an uncrossable
+2,000 years has managed to quite successfully create an uncrossable

-chasm separating spirituality from sexuality.
+chasm that separates spirituality from sexuality.
 To the typical

 societal way of spiritual thinking... our sensuality and sexuality